-In our second year of operation, P-TECH continues to chart new territory in the reform of secondary and postsecondary education in the United States.
-As the first school in the nation that connects high school, college, and the world of work through meaningful partnerships, we are pioneering a new vision for college and career readiness and success.
-With a unique 9-14 model, the goal for our diverse student population is 100% completion of an associate degree within six years.
+Now serving four classes of students, P-TECH continues to chart new territory in the reform of secondary and postsecondary education in the United States.
+As the first school in the nation that connects high school, college, and the world of work through college and industry partnerships, we are pioneering a new vision for college and career readiness and success.
+With a unique 9-14 model, the goal for our diverse, unscreened student population is 100% completion of an associate degree within six years.
 Read Principal Rashid Davis' October 2012 update: Where We Are Now.

 P-TECH in the State of the Union